foxglove/tutorials/mcap/NASA_mat_to_MCAP/README.md

 # Download the dataset

-1. Download the dataset from [NASA Valkyrie Box Pickup](https://repository.library.northeastern.edu/files/neu:m041tz63c)
+1. The required file **is already included** in this repo, but if you want you can download the dataset from [NASA Valkyrie Box Pickup](https://repository.library.northeastern.edu/files/neu:m041tz63c).

 # Generate CSV